syeo66/subsoxy/docs/weighted-shuffle.md

 1. **Never-Presented Boost**: Songs that have never been played OR skipped receive a 4.0x weight multiplier to encourage discovery
 2. **User-Specific Time Decay**: ✅ **ENHANCED** - Uses the most recent timestamp between last_played and last_skipped to accurately track when a song was presented to the listener.
 Recently presented songs (within 30 days) receive lower weights to encourage variety
-3. **Per-User Play/Skip Ratio**: Songs with better play-to-skip ratios for this specific user are more likely to be selected
+3. **Per-User Play/Skip Ratio with Bayesian Categorization**: ✅ **ENHANCED** - Uses Bayesian Beta-Binomial model for robust weight calculation that handles uncertainty in small sample sizes.
+Songs with better play-to-skip ratios for this specific user are more likely to be selected, with conservative estimates for songs with few plays/skips
 4. **User-Specific Transition Probabilities**: Uses transition data from this user's listening history to prefer songs that historically follow well from their last played song
 5. **Artist Preference Weighting**: ✅ **NEW** - Artists with better play/skip ratios for this user receive higher weight multipliers (0.5x to 1.5x)